-To work out which electricity providers are cheapest in South Australia, Canstar Blue has calculated the daily supply and usage charges of the six major retailers which operate in the state.
-We have compared the electricity plans with the highest discounts available from each energy provider, as these are usually their cheapest plans.
+To work out which electricity providers are cheapest in South Australia, Canstar Blue has calculated the daily supply and usage charges of the following retailers that operate in the state.
+We have compared the electricity plans with the highest discounts available from each provider, as these are usually their cheapest plans.
 We show quarterly costs both before and after conditional discounts have been applied, based on a five-person household in Adelaide using 18.8 kWh of electricity each day.

 |Electricity provider||Electricity plan||Discount||Non-discount cost||Discount cost|